History of Bangladesh (1971–present): Attacks on secularists

-From 2013 a number of secularist writers, bloggers and publishers in Bangladesh have been killed or seriously injured in attacks perpetrated by extremists.
-The attacks have taken place at a time of growing tension between Bangladeshi secularists, who want the country to maintain its secularist tradition of separation of religion and state, and Islamists, who want an Islamic state.
-Tensions was also risen as a result of the country's war crimes tribunal, which convicted several members of the opposition Islamist Jamaat-e-Islami party for crimes committed during Bangladesh's bloody war of independence in 1971.
-Secularists have been calling for harsher penalties for the convicted, with some calling for the Jamaat-e-Islami party itself to be outlawed, drawing the anger of the party's supporters.
-Responsibility for the attacks on secularists which have since occurred have been claimed by a number of militant groups including Ansarullah Bangla Team, who have frequently justified their attacks on the grounds that their victims are "atheists" and enemies of Islam.
-Four bloggers had been killed in 2015, but only 4 people were arrested in the murder cases.
+From 2013 a number of secularist writers, bloggers and publishers in Bangladesh were killed or seriously injured in attacks perpetrated by extremists.
+The attacks took place at a time of growing tension between Bangladeshi secularists, who wanted the country to maintain its secularist tradition of separation of religion and state, and Islamists, who wanted an Islamic state.
+Tensions also rose as a result of the country's war crimes tribunal, which convicted several members of the opposition Islamist Jamaat-e-Islami party for crimes committed during Bangladesh's War of Independence in 1971.
+Secularists had been calling for harsher penalties for the convicted, with some calling for the Jamaat-e-Islami party itself to be outlawed, drawing the anger of the party's supporters.
+Responsibility for the attacks on secularists which subsequently occurred has been claimed by a number of militant groups including Ansarullah Bangla Team, who have frequently justified their attacks on the grounds that their victims are "atheists" and enemies of Islam.
+Four bloggers had been killed in 2015, but only four people were arrested in the murder cases.